sourcebots/docs/content/api/arduino.md

 [robot docs](TODO_change_when_this_page_is_added).

-You won't be able to change pin mode or use the ultrasound sensors like in a physical robot (see below), but pins 0 and 1 are stil unavailable.
+You won't be able to change pin mode or use the ultrasound sensors like in a physical robot (see below), but pins 0 and 1 are still unavailable.

 ### Analogue Inputs